Political ecology: Power perspective in political ecology

-Power is at the core of political ecology.
+Power is a defining and fundamental concern of political ecology.
 According to Greenberg and Park, political ecology is a way of creating a synergy between a political economy that aligns power distribution with ecological analysis and economic activities in a wider version of bio-environmental relations.
 Bryant explains political ecology as the dynamic in politics that is associated with "discursive struggle" and material in the environment of less developed nations, showing how unequal relations in power make up a political environment.
 In the view of Robbins, political ecology is a term for empirical explorations that show changes occurring in an environment in clear connection to power.

 Given the central role of power in political ecology, it is necessary to clarify the field's diverse perspectives on power.